chastep/widget_orderer/README.md

 ### To run locally:

-Clone down and run the below commands:
+Clone down and run the commands below:

 * `git clone git@github.com:chastep/widget_orderer.git`
 * `cd widget_orderer`
 * `bundle install`
+* `yarn install --check-files`
 * `./bin/rake db:setup`
+* In order to get admin functionality to work locally you'll have to create a fresh `.git.development` file where only you know the credentials.
+I have the template ready for you:
+  * `mv .env.template .env.development`
+* Update the variables to something only you know (I'm not looking)
 * `./bin/rails s`
+* Enjoy!

 ### Heroku
 [Heroku Employee Widget Orderer]()